Zvi Zimmerman: Biography

-In 1944, he immigrated to Palestine.
+In 1944, he made Aliyah to the land of Israel.
 From 1951 to 1959 he was a member of the Haifa City Council.
 In 1959, he was elected to the Fourth Knesset for the General Zionists (which later merged into the Liberal Party), and was a member of the Internal Affairs and House Committees.
 He was re-elected to the next three Knessets for Gahal and served on the Labor-Welfare and Finance Committees.
 In the Seventh Knesset he was Deputy Speaker of the Knesset.
 In 1978, he ran for mayor of Haifa, placing third with 17.20% of the vote.
 From 1983 to 1986 he served as Israel's ambassador to New Zealand.
 In 1961 he testified as a witness in the trial of Adolf Eichmann.

 After his term in Wellington ended, he returned to Israel.
 Following the fall of the Iron Curtain, he decided to visit Poland and Hungary in order to pay back his debt to Sławik and Antall. he found out that Sławik was tortured, and killed by the Nazis.
 Sławik never told the Germans about his cooperation with Antall, who died in 1974.
 He published an announcement on the Cracow Przekrój weekly and has thus contacted Sławik's daughter.
 Thanks to Zimmerman's efforts, Sławik was awarded the Righteous Among the Nations title by Yad Vashem in 1992.

 Zimmerman died on 10 June 2006.